Iron Dextran Complex

 • Pediatric: Intramuscular iron dextran use in neonates may be associated with an increased incidence of gram-negative sepsis.

-• Appropriate use: [U.S. Boxed Warning]: Use only in patients where the iron deficient state is not amenable to oral iron therapy.
+• Appropriate use: [US Boxed Warning]: Use iron dextran only in patients where clinical and laboratory evidence has established the iron deficient state is not amenable to oral iron therapy.
 Discontinue oral iron prior to initiating parenteral iron therapy.

 • Iron overload: Exogenous hemosiderosis may result from excess iron stores; patients with refractory anemias and/or hemoglobinopathies may be prone to iron overload with unwarranted iron supplementation.